socrates8300/rswarm/ReadMe.md

 Whether you’re building a chatbot, an AI assistant, or any application requiring intelligent dialogue, rswarm equips you with the tools to make it happen efficiently.

+## Acknowledgments

+This project, rswarm, is inspired by and extends the concepts introduced in the [Swarm](https://github.com/openai/swarm) framework developed by OpenAI.
+Swarm is an educational framework that explores ergonomic, lightweight multi-agent orchestration.
+It provides a foundation for agent coordination and execution through abstractions like Agents and handoffs, allowing for scalable and customizable solutions.

+We would like to express our gratitude to the OpenAI team for their innovative work on Swarm, which has significantly influenced the development of rswarm.
+Special thanks to the core contributors of Swarm, including Ilan Bigio, James Hills, Shyamal Anadkat, Charu Jaiswal, Colin Jarvis, and Katia Gil Guzman, among others.

+By building upon Swarm, rswarm aims to bring these powerful concepts into the Rust ecosystem, enhancing them to suit our specific needs and preferences.
+We hope to continue pushing the boundaries of what's possible with Rust and AI, inspired by the groundwork laid by OpenAI.

+Feel free to explore the Swarm framework further, contribute to its development, or reach out with questions.
+Together, we can continue to innovate and expand the capabilities of AI agent interactions.

+Happy coding!

 ## Installation

 To get started with rswarm, you need to add it to your project’s dependencies.
 Ensure you have Rust and Cargo installed on your system.